 The occurrence of snow is linked closely with temperature, with falls rarely occurring if the temperature is higher than 4 °C. For snow to lie for any length of time, the temperature normally has to be lower than this.
 Over most of the area, snowfall is normally confined to the months from November to April, but upland areas may have falls in October and May.
 Snow rarely lies on low ground outside the period from November to March but over higher ground lying snow can also occur in October and as late as May.

 The monthly averages of days with sleet/snow falling and lying at Leeming and Whitby are shown below (a day of lying snow is counted if the ground is more than 50 % covered at 0900).
-Days of sleet/snow falling for Whitby have been estimated from 1 km grids (to the nearest day), as this station is not manned 24 hours a day.

 The strongest winds are associated with the passage of depressions close to or across the UK.
 The frequency and depth of these areas of low pressure is greatest in the winter half of the year, especially from December to February, and this is when mean speeds and gusts (short duration peak values) are strongest.
 The graph shows a typical variation of the monthly mean speeds and highest gusts.
 The period November to March has the highest mean speeds and the peak gusts follow a similar pattern.
 Leeming is an open, but low and relatively sheltered, site in the Vale of York.
 Upland areas and coastal areas, particularly those exposed to the north, will experience stronger winds.

 The variation in monthly mean speeds (average of a continuous record) and highest gusts ('instantaneous' speed averaged over about 3 seconds) at Leeming is shown below.